Travel on Point(s)

 How Are Credit Scores Calculated?

 One of the first questions people ask when learning about award travel is whether opening many credit cards hurts your credit score.
 The answer is NO. In fact, opening additional credits can even help your credit score!
-To understand why, we will cover how credit scores are calculated.
+To understand why, we need to understand how credit scores are calculated.

 Many different forms of credit scores exist, but most banks rely on a consumer’s FICO credit score or some near variation of that score.
 As such, we will focus on FICO credit scores.
 The three main credit reporting agencies–Equifax, Experian, and TransUnion–each report your credit score, and they each calculate credit scores slightly different from the other.